Aldactone (Spironolactone)

 Who Should Not Take Aldactone

-Do not take Aldactone if you’re allergic to spironolactone, pregnant or might be pregnant, breastfeeding, have severe kidney disease or aren’t passing urine, have high potassium levels, have Addison’s disease, or are taking eplerenone (another potassium-sparing diuretic).
+Do not use Aldactone if you are allergic to spironolactone or any of its ingredients, are pregnant or breastfeeding, have severe kidney disease, high potassium levels, Addison's disease, or are taking certain medications like eplerenone.

 Medical Conditions to Discuss